MouseHu/RLLightning/sketch.md

+# RL Lightning
+A Research-Oriented RL Framework Using Pytorch-Lightning

 #Basic idea
-Using pytorch + lightning for a easy to use RL framework.
+Using pytorch + lightning for an easy to use RL framework.

 ##Algorithm should include:
 - DQN